zero-pytagoras/jenkins_ansible_task_DoronFeldman/README.md

 - set up multi branch pipeline - use git for source and use repository: "https://github.com/doronfe/jenkins_ansible_task.git", use "Jenkinsfile" for build configuration
 - install ansible plugin in Jenkins
 - start the multibranch pipeline via parameters only, enter worker2 for "host ip", username and password are "jenkins" - it will run on branch "test_on_this_one"
+  for the "config files" parameter please use the example below as a pattern:
+  "[{"src":"/home/jenkins/workspace/multibranch_test_on_this_one/task.md","dest":"/home/new/task.md"}]"